This post is to my younger self, a conversation I wished someone had with me before I ever got married. Are you ready for marriage?

-The truth is always the truth, regardless if you agree or disagree.
+The truth is always the truth, regardless of whether you agree or disagree.
 In time everyone knows who loved them enough to risk jeopardizing a relationship to minister truth in love.
 In time you will come to appreciate and respect them.

 But are you ready to receive it, though?
 Can you be an adult and take it without any hissy fit?